aljawaid/ApplicationBranding/README.md

   - Show different types of metrics
 - Add new hook
   - `'template:config:about'` is located before the configuration section
-- Include relevant links to Kanboard channels in the revamped _Platform_ section
+- Include relevant links to Kanboard channels in the revamped _Application Platform_ section
 - Show button for direct link to detailed configuration from [KanboardSupport](https://github.com/aljawaid/KanboardSupport) (if installed)